nissan/nrd-starter-app/README.md

 ## What's inside?

-This Turborepo includes the following packages/apps:
+The original Turborepo included the following packages/apps:

 ### Apps and Packages